 - Additional optional garnishes: sour cream, nonfat yogurt, chopped avocado, chopped cilantro.

-Can this recipe be made with Leftover Pork Tenderloin or Leftover Pork Roast?
+Can This Recipe be Made with Leftover Pork Tenderloin or Leftover Pork Roast?

 Yes, this recipe can be made with any type of leftover cooked pork – or any leftover protein for that matter!

-How to make Leftover Pork Chop Quesadillas
+How To Make This Leftover Pork Chop Recipe

 - Prep onions and peppers.